sripadapavan/flood-loadtest/benchmarks/blog.md

 ### Competitive Benchmarks

 Ordinarily, we're not in the business of playing one tool off the other as we think different tools meet different requirements of our testers.
-Considered that, _"all competitive benchmarking is institutionalized cheating."_ [Guerrilla Manifesto](http://www.perfdynamics.com/Manifesto/gcaprules.html#tth_sEc1.21)
+We consider _"all competitive benchmarking is institutionalized cheating."_ [Guerrilla Manifesto](http://www.perfdynamics.com/Manifesto/gcaprules.html#tth_sEc1.21)

 Since we offer both tools on our platform, it was in our interest to offer an objective comparison for both our testers and also the hard working developers who give up their own time making fantastic software like Gatling and JMeter.
 To that end, we'll continue to make these [benchmarks](https://github.com/flood-io/flood-loadtest) available at the following URLs on a regular basis: